-Reliance’s $7 billion rights rings in new trading venue in India
+Reliance’s $7 billion rights rings in New Trading Venue in India

 French bank Societe Generale SA’s unit picked up 3.3 million of Reliance’s rights entitlements at 182 rupees on May 20, according to data from the NSE.
 As many as 29 million of the securities traded that day, surpassing the number of Reliance shares that changed hands, the data show.
 Volumes have since ebbed and totaled 15.12 million on Tuesday.
 The entitlements can be traded until May 29.

 Reliance’s rights issue to its 2.3 million shareholders offers one share for every 15 held in the company at 1,257 rupees apiece.
-The stock fell 0.6% on Wednesday in a third straight day of decline.
+The stock rose 1.5% on Wednesday, snapping two days of declines.

 “Now, there is more clarity for investors as Jio will be separate from retail and petrochem businesses,” said Umesh Mehta, head of research at Samco Securities Ltd. in Mumbai.
 “The sum of the parts will be greater than the current holding company structure.
 This will be a good opportunity for investors from a five-year perspective.”